zhoutong818/Can-innovative-wood-use-reduce-wildfire-hazards-in-California-/index.md

 ## BACKGROUND
 ### Conclusion of background
-1-Natural carbon sinks can help buffer climate change, but climatic hazards, such as increasing wildfire, put forests' ability to store carbon in jeopardy.
+1-Natural carbon sinks can help buffer climate change, but climatic hazards, like increasing wildfire, put forests' ability to store carbon in jeopardy.
 2-Management can incur carbon losses because wood residues are often burnt or left to decay.
 3-Can innovative use of wood residues support extensive wildfire hazard reduction and maximizes carbon benefits?